FAQs

 Runners who do not have 5 results will still have a PI, which is calculated using their available results.
 A runner with 5 or more results will have an advantage over someone with less results.

-As a result gets older, the value of this score is reduced when calculating the performance index.
+As a result gets older, the value of this score is reduced when calculating the Performance Index.

 For the first 12 months after a race, a result is given its full value in the PI calculation.